goderich/dissertation/dissertation.md

 The four dialects Plngawan, Klesan, S'uli, and Matu'aw can be subgrouped together into the Southern Atayal subgroup based primarily on lexical evidence.
 All four also share the merger of Proto-Atayal \*q and \*ʔ and the devoicing of final \*b.
 We cannot say with certainty that these two sound changes occurred before the subgroup split further, but assume that is the case due to the absence of any evidence to the contrary.
 All four dialects also have undergone the loss of final \*g, however in this case we know that some Matu'aw speakers still preserved it at least into the 1980s [@li1981], and this is not a shared innovation, but instead a sound change that occurred multiple times independently.

-Sound changes in consonants from Proto-Atayal to Proto-Southern Atayal are demonstrated in @tbl:pa-to-psa-consonants.
+Sound changes in consonants from Proto-Atayal to Proto-Southern Atayal (PSA) are demonstrated in @tbl:pa-to-psa-consonants.
 The loss of Proto-Atayal \*q is the most salient change, although the loss of Proto-Atayal \*ʔ in the environment a\_í and a\_ú must have also occurred at this stage.

 : Reflexes of Proto-Atayal consonants in Proto-Southern Atayal {#tbl:pa-to-psa-consonants}